A linear second-order maximum bound principle-preserving BDF scheme for the Allen-Cahn equation with a general mobility

 Du et al. developed first-order exponential time differencing (ETD) and second-order ETD Runge-Kutta (ETDRK2) schemes for the nonlocal Allen-Cahn equation, which preserves the discrete MBP unconditionally in \cite{DJLQ19}, and later they also established an abstract framework on the MBP for a class of semilinear parabolic equations in \cite{DJLQ21}.
-These ETD approaches were also successfully applied to the conservative Allen-Cahn equations in \cite{JJLL21,LJCF21} of preserving the MBP and mass conservation in the discrete level.
+These ETD approaches were also successfully applied to the conservative Allen-Cahn equations in \cite{JJLL21,LJCF21} of preserving the MBP and mass conservation in the discrete level, and the molecular beam epitaxial model \cite{CQW19,CLLWW20} of maintaining the discrete energy stability.
 Combining SAV technique with the stabilized first-order ETD and ETDRK2 methods, Ju et al. \cite{JLQ22_1,JLQ22_2} successfully constructed both the energy dissipation law and the MBP preserving schemes for a class of Allen-Cahn type gradient flows.
 The unconditional energy stability of the stabilized ETDRK2 scheme for the gradient flows are also established in \cite{FY22}.
 Based on integrating factor Runge-Kutta (IFRK) method, high-order MBP preserving schemes in time were recently developed for the semilinear parabolic equations in \cite{JLQY21}.
 Subsequently, a family of stabilized IFRK schemes (up to the third-order and fourth-order) were proposed in \cite{LLJF21,ZYQGS21,ZYQS21} to preserve the discrete MBP unconditionally.
 Recently, an arbitrarily high-order multistep exponential integrator method was presented in \cite{LYZ20} by enforcing the maximum bound via a cut-off operation.
 However, these high-order MBP-preserving ETD and IFRK methods seem difficultly to be extended to the problems with variable mobilities, since they are derived from either the variation-of-constant formula or an exponential transformation of the solution.
 We also would like to remark that all above MBP-preserving and energy stable scheme are based on the single time-stepping approach.
 There also exist few research and results on the MBP preservation of multiple time-stepping method, such as the popular high-order BDF schemes.